Laws and Regulations

 The Water Resources Division is responsible for protecting and monitoring Michigan’s waters – swimmable, fishable, fish safe to eat, and healthy aquatic ecosystems (not drinking water).
 Their tools include the federal Clean Water Act and state statutes, Michigan water quality standards, permits, enforcement, monitoring, grants, and technical assistance.
-For more information, see: MDEQ Water Resources Division.
+For more information, see: EGLE Water Resources Division.

 Source: Michigan Clean Marina Program, 2013.